altasilva/altasilva/README.md

 <div>
 <h3>About me:</h3>
-- I’m currently working on Data Science and Artificial Inteligence
-- I'm Pursuing doctoral in Modeling e Tecnology for Environmental Applied to Water Resources
-- I have master's degree in Computational Modeling in Science and Technology
-- I have specialization in computers network
-- I have bachelor's degree in mathematics
-- I have degree in information technology.
+I’m currently working on Data Science and Artificial Inteligence, I'm Pursuing doctoral in Modeling e Tecnology for Environmental Applied to Water Resources, I have master's degree in Computational Modeling in Science and Technology, I have specialization in computers network, I have bachelor's degree in mathematics, and I have degree in information technology.
 </div>